Selected reaction monitoring mass spectrometry of mastitis milk reveals pathogen-specific regulation of bovine host

 Institute for Systems Biology

 Kusebauch, Ulrike; Hernández-Castellano, Lorenzo E; Bislev, Stine L; Moritz, Robert L; Røntved, Christine M; and Bendixen, Emøke, "Selected reaction monitoring mass spectrometry of mastitis milk reveals pathogen-specific regulation of bovine host response proteins."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 297.